matomo-org/developer-documentation/docs/piwik-configuration.md

 ## Piwik Configuration

-Piwik uses to mtehods to store configuration settings, the INI files in the **config** folder and **Options** which are persisted to the database.
+Piwik uses two methods to store configuration settings, the INI files in the **config** folder and **Options** which are persisted to the database.
 These methods are used by **Piwik Core** and should not be used by plugins.
 Plugins use a separate method of configuration [described below](#plugin-configuration).

 ### The INI files